Cryptographic Specifications of CryptPeer

 - Updates:

-- centralized deployment via
+- centralized deployment through

-- centralized deployment via
+- centralized deployment through

-50. Relay Server Implementation
+41. Relay Server Implementation

-Server S is a blind relay:
+The server S acts as a blind relay:

 - Functions:

-- serve web client bundle;
+- serve the web client bundle;

 - store and relay encrypted blobs;

-- manage directory and categories (encrypted data).
+- manage the directory and categories according to configuration.

 - Storage:

-- regular backups of encrypted database.
+- regular backups of the protected database.

 - Security: